Jshepherdhmb/Grace-Hopper/README.md

 # Jordan Shepherd

 #Grace Hopper
-* She's is a Rear Admiral.
+* She is a Rear Admiral.

-* She got a PHD in Math from Yale
+* She got a PHD in Math from Yale.

-* She helped coin the term "bug"
+* She helped coin the term "bug".